harshshah-2023/Commercial-Billing-Software/README.md

      ├── main.py
      ├── requirements.txt
      ├── main.spec
      ├── logo.jpeg    // Not included
      ├── sign.jpeg    // Not included
      ├── invoices/
      ├── build/
      └── dist/

-📜 License (MIT)
+📜 License — No License (All Rights Reserved)

-This project is licensed under the MIT License:
+This project is released WITHOUT a license, meaning:

+❌ Not allowed:

+No commercial use

-✔ Free personal & commercial use
+No personal use

+No modification

+No redistribution

+No derivative works

-✔ Modification allowed
+✔ Allowed:

-✔ Sharing allowed with attribution
-✘ Author not liable for damages
+Only viewing the source code on GitHub

+By default, ALL RIGHTS RESERVED.

+This fully protects your work and prevents misuse, copying, reselling, or repackaging by anyone.

+👨‍💻 Developed With Care

-Developed with care by Harsh Shah
+Harsh Shah

+Offline, optimized for business workflows, and production-ready for real clients.